rails/rails/guides/source/api_app.md

 Make sure to configure your server to support these options following the instructions in the `Rack::Sendfile` documentation.

-NOTE: The `Rack::Sendfile` middleware is always outside of the `Rack::Lock` mutex, even in single-threaded applications.

 ### Using ActionDispatch::Request